-For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1427 and NI-IMAQ with National Instruments Data Acquisition (DAQ) or Motion Control products.
+For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1429 and NI-IMAQ with the National Instruments Data Acquisition (DAQ) or Motion Control product lines.

 Synchronizing several functions to a common trigger or timing event can be a challenge with image acquisition devices.
-The NI 1427 uses the Real-Time System Integration (RTSI) bus to synchronize multiple devices, such as data acquisition and motion control devices.
-The RTSI bus uses the National Instrument RTSI bus interface and ribbon cable to route additional timing and trigger signals between the NI 1427 and up to four National Instruments Vision, DAQ, or Motion Control devices.
-The RTSI bus can also synchronize multiple image acquisition devices to perform simultaneous captures.
+The NI 1429 uses the Real-Time System Integration (RTSI) bus to synchronize multiple devices, such as data acquisition and motion control devices.
+The RTSI bus uses the National Instrument RTSI bus interface and ribbon cable to route additional timing and trigger signals between the NI 1429 and up to four National Instruments DAQ, Motion Control, or Vision devices.
+The RTSI bus also can synchronize multiple image acquisition devices to perform simultaneous captures.

-Refer to the Specifications section of Getting Started with the NI PCIe-1427 for detailed specifications of the NI 1427.
+Refer to the Specifications section of Getting Started with the NI PCIe-1429 and NI PCIe-1430 for detailed specifications of the NI 1429.